seanlau1994/100-days-of-code/log.md

 Today's progress: Working on the second projects

 Thoughts: I really messed everything up at first, I was trying to work on both html content and css file together to make it have a similar looking as the demo project.
 I realise that i am totally wrong and delete all the css I did and fisnished the html parts.
 I got more ideas about when I should use a div to wrap my contents in and also recapped the knowledge about how to make a radio, checkbox and select in the html.

+Day 5: Oct 24th, 2021

+Today's progress: Some CSS work and researching

+Thoughts: Many skills I am still not able to use them in the real project, working on the css today and did many research and now I am more understand the different between border-box and content-box and why I want to use them, also the difference between em and rem.
+Recap the position properties I thought I still need learn more about where or in which senarios I should apply them.